e-mail: bok@dhit.pl

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Additionally, tiny parts of these devices are able to be problematic in medical diagnosis in case of swallowing.
+• Health risk arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that miniscule components of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Keep neodymium magnets away from people with pacemakers.